 What opportunities are available for my child after they leave school?

-Local authorities must offer all young people an appropriate place to continue their education after the age of 16.
-This could mean:
+The Scottish Government has committed to offering all young people an appropriate place to continue education after the age of 16.
+This might mean:

 - further or higher education